Fantasy Earth: Basic Rules

 Fantasy Earth: Basic Rules is a role-playing game published in 1994 by Zody Games.

 Description

 Fantasy Earth: Basic Rules is a 120-page perfect-bound book that describes the Fantasy Earth role-playing game.
-It is a generic system — there is no world or universe setting, leaving the gamemaster free to create his or her own world.
+It is a generic system — there is no world or universe setting, leaving gamemasters free to create their own world.

+In 1996, Zody Games published a streamlined version of the rules, called The Essential Fantasy Earth.

 Character generation

 Players assign 10-sided die rolls to 26 attributes such as Strength and Appearance.
 Over 120 skills are derived from the attributes.
 The player then chooses a class: Warrior, Sorcerer, Cleric, Shaman or Burglar.
 The only race available is human.

 Skill resolution

 To resolve a skill, the gamemaster sets a success level for the task, which the player must then equal or exceed with a die roll added to the character's relevant skill level.

 Combat

 The combat system uses maneuvers and hit locations to allocate damage that can range from superficial to extreme.